 - Foreign objects becoming lodged or stuck

-The most effective way to prevent ear infections in dogs is to clean their ears regularly and to clean them well with the correct ear cleaner.
+The most effective way to prevent ear infections in dogs is to clean their ears regularly and to clean them well with the correct dog ear cleaner.